 Most accident and illness policies cover prescribed anxiety medication to treat new behavioral conditions.
 However, some providers require you to purchase an additional rider for coverage, so consider these factors when choosing your policy.

 Certain breeds are prone to anxiety-related behaviors, including German Shepherds, Border Collies and rescue dogs with unknown histories.
-Senior pets may also develop anxiety as cognitive function declines or health issues increase their stress levels.
-Similarly, young animals going through major life changes like moving or family additions face higher anxiety risks.
+Senior pets may develop anxiety as their cognitive function declines or health issues raise their stress levels.
+Likewise, young animals going through big changes like moving or new family members are more likely to experience anxiety.

-Pets living in high-stress environments like busy urban areas, homes with multiple animals or families with frequent schedule changes face greater anxiety risks.
+Pets that live in stressful settings, like crowded cities or busy homes with other animals, are more prone to anxiety.
 Noise-sensitive pets in areas with construction, traffic or frequent storms may need calming medication.
 Consider coverage if your lifestyle or living situation might trigger anxiety behaviors in your pet.

 Anxiety medications for pets can cost $50 to $200 monthly, depending on the drug and your pet's size.
 Without insurance, you'll pay these ongoing costs out-of-pocket for potentially years.
 Having coverage means you’ll be reimbursed 60% to 90% of prescription costs after meeting your deductible, making treatment more affordable.